rizac/sdaas/README.md

 (['GE.FLT1..HHE', 'GE.FLT1..HHN', 'GE.FLT1..HHZ'], array([ 0.47900702,  0.46478282,  0.44947399]))
 ```

-You can also compute scores and ids from terable of streams (e.g., when reading from files)...
+You can also compute scores and ids from iterables of streams (e.g., when reading from files)...
 ```python
 >>> from sdaas.core import streams_scores
 >>> from sdaas.core import streams_idscores